adessoSE/devblog/_posts/2022-06-27-cloud-native-applications-documentation.md

 ### Building
 Now that we have our document as a source, we can apply whatever transformation and formatting we want.

-**The challenge**: The source code is scattered in many of git repositories and we need to combine them with the least effort using some kind of engine which we call _doc-centralizer_ (see below).
+**The challenge**: The source code is scattered in many git repositories and we need to combine them with the least effort using some kind of engine which we call _doc-centralizer_ (see below).

 ![Building Documentation with doc-centralizer](/assets/images/posts/cloud-native-applications-documentation/centrazlized-documentation-flow.png)